TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 - The router r1 is the default gateway for all devices in all VLANs.
 - Firewall rules.
 We do not want guests to connect to the Desktop VLAN nor the Server VLAN.
 Guests are allowed to connect only to the Internet.

 The Internet gateway is connected to the Ethernet port 1 (*eth1*) on the r1 router.
 Switches sw1 and sw2 are connected to Ethernet port 2 (*eth2*) and 3 (*eth3*).
-Both using a VLAN trunks for all VLANs.
+Both using a VLAN trunk for all VLANs.
 We assume that the router r1 will have 192.168.10.1 in the Desktop VLAN and 192.168.11.1 in the Server VLAN and 192.168.12.1 in the Guest VLAN.
 Devices in the Desktop VLAN will use 192.168.10.1 as default gateway, devices in the Server VLAN will use 192.168.11.1 as default gateway and devices in the Guest VLAN will use 192.168.12.1 as default gateway.

-**Note:** Since this document focus on VLANs I'll not cover NATing to the Internet.
-I assume this is already working, or not.
-Does not matter for this setup.
+All owned by the same device, r1.

 ## Bridge Setup

-First add a new bridge.
+First add a new Bridge.

 ```
 /interface bridge add name=bridge1